arananet/CartridgeDuino/README.md

 # CartridgeDuino

-A MSX version of the TZXDUINO made by @edu_arana and coworked with @jgilcas.
+A MSX version of the TZXDUINO.
+Designed by @edu_arana | coworked with @jgilcas & @pablibiris

 Based on the original design of Andrew Beer, Duncan Edwards.